 |Sarah Brugge||Community Development and Events Coordinator / Coordinadora de Desarrollo y Eventos Comunitarios||310||Sarah [@] HydeSquare.org|

 |Sarah Morrisette||Theatre Resident Artist / Artista Residente: Teatro|

 |Will Sondey||Grant Writer / Escritor de Subvención||315||Will [@] HydeSquare.org|

 Mark Saperstein, President

 Mark Saperstein is an attorney, educator, photographer, and volunteer.
 He is a graduate of Brown University and Boston University School of Law.
 In addition to his law career, Mark worked for Senator George J. Mitchell in Washington, D.C.
 He is a former board member of the SpeakEasy Stage Company in Boston, where he served as Treasurer from 2006—2010.
 Mark began working with Hyde Square Task Force youth in 2000 and joined the Board of Directors in 2005.
 He has lived in Jamaica Plain since 1993.

 Galicia Escarfullery, Vice President

-Galicia Escarfullery is the administrative assistant at ABCD Jamaica Plain Head Start.
+Galicia Escarfullery is the family advocate at ABCD Jamaica Plain Head Start.
 Galicia initially joined HSTF as a Youth Community Organizer in 2002.
 After graduating from Another Course to College, a BPS college-preparatory high school, she acted as the HSTF Office Manager until 2010.
 She was nominated by former Mayor Thomas M. Menino to represent HSTF on the Boston Climate Action Leadership Committee.
 She earned her associate degree in social science at Roxbury Community College and is pursuing a BA in human services at UMass Boston.